edulify/play-sitemap-module.edulify.com/README.md

 sitemap.providers = sitemap.providers.ArticlesUrlProvider,sitemap.providers.AuthorsUrlProvider
 ```

-- dispatcher.name: name of the dispatcher used in the Akka system.
 - baseUrl: the base URL for links provided in your sitemap.
 - baseDir: as it says, the complete path to directory where you want your sitemap xml files be saved.
 If you don't provide this value, the sitemap files will be saved under your `public` directory.
 - providers: a comma separated list of *provider classes* that will generate URLs for your sitemap (see below).